FunkyE9th/Test/docs/mesh.md

 # Getting Started with Mesh

-This tutorial will demonstrate how to bring up a Generic OnOff Model Server on a BL65x dev kit (i.e. LED1 on the dev kit will be turned on/off).
-We will provision 3 nodes into the network.
-All 3 nodes will be configured as Generic OnOff Model Servers.
-To allow us to simultaneously toggle LED1 on/off all nodes, the nodes will also be configured to subscribe to a group.
+This tutorial will demonstrate how to bring up a Generic OnOff Model Server on a BL65x dev kit.
+We will provision three nodes into the network.
+All three nodes will be configured as Generic OnOff Model Servers.
+To allow us to simultaneously toggle LED1 on/off on all nodes, the nodes will also be configured to subscribe to a group.

 The goal of this tutorial is to give you a simple example that can get you started on mesh right away.
 For a deeper dive into Bluetooth Mesh,  refer to the [Bluetooth Mesh Developer Study Guide](https://www.bluetooth.com/blog/bluetooth-mesh-developer-study-guide-v2-0/).